List of awards and nominations received by Asin

-This is a list of awards and nominations of Asin Thottumkal, an Indian actress who has worked in Tamil, Telugu, Malayalam and Hindi movies.
+This is a list of awards and nominations of Asin, an Indian actress who has worked in Tamil, Telugu, Malayalam and Hindi movies.
 Asin has won a number of awards for her performance in various films in the Tamil, Telugu and Hindi industries, including the most coveted Kalaimamani award by the Chief Minister of Tamil Nadu in 2009.
 She has won various Filmfare awards and other prominent awards for her acting skills in all three major industries which she has been part of in her career.
 The three Filmfare awards, she has won so far includes, Filmfare Best Telugu Actress Award for Amma Nanna O Tamila Ammayi, Filmfare Best Tamil Actress Award for Ghajini and Filmfare Best Female Debut Award for her Hindi debut in Ghajini.